-Although UN-SCAN-IT can digitize images of virtually any size, scanning large originals can present significant difficulties.
-Generally, the graph should be of such size as to be easily scanned by your scanner (usually on $8\frac{1}{2}$ " x 11" paper or smaller).
+Although UN-SCAN-IT gel can digitize images of virtually any size, scanning large originals can present significant difficulties.
+Generally, the gel or graph should be of such size as to be easily scanned by your scanner (usually on 81⁄2" x 11" paper or smaller).
 Some suggestions for dealing with larger originals include photo reducing the original, making use of a larger scanner, or using a digital camera.

-To digitize long strip chart or recorder output it may be necessary to photo reduce the original, or divide the chart into scanning regions of more reasonable dimensions (e.g. 8" x 10" or smaller), as most scanners will not scan images larger than about 12" to 14".
+Long (x,y) Graphs - To digitize long strip chart or recorder output it may be necessary to photo reduce the original, or divide the chart into scanning regions of more reasonable dimensions (e.g. 8" x 10" or smaller), as most scanners will not scan images larger than about 12" to 14".
 In this situation, scaling marks should be included on each portion of the image being scanned in order to insure continuity.